roshik14/rsschool-cv/cv.md

 **Discord** : Rashid (@roshik14)

 ## Summary
 My goal is to become a successful senior software developer.
 I like to learn new things, I constantly strive for improvement.
-Won in a hackathon hosted by Sber.

 ## Skills
 * C/C++/Qt